Shuffle Your Thoughts to Sleep…

 mySleepButton uses a radically different approach to induce sleep than the other apps on the market.

-- mySleepButton leverages the new cognitive shuffle / super-somnolent mentation framework proposed by CogSci Apps Corp. co-founder, Dr. Luc Beaudoin.
+- mySleepButton leverages the new cognitive shuffle / somnolent mentation framework proposed by CogSci Apps Corp. co-founder, Dr. Luc Beaudoin.

-- mySleepButton radically improves upon the well-researched “imagery” sleep induction method.
+- mySleepButton is meant to improve upon the well-researched (monotonous) “imagery training” method.

 - mySleepButton gets you to serially imagine diverse things.